 At Penn, "Carl" was a member of the Delta Kappa Epsilon fraternity, a "Deke."
 He had a particular interest in crew, but followed most Penn sports throughout his life.
 He was an avid reader, commenting that his education at Penn prepared him to find the information he needed for any new endeavor.

 Carleton Robinson died in 1996.
-He is survived by his wife, Mary, who continues to support the Fund in his memory.
-The Library asked Mary to share some insights into her husband, friend, and "fellow traveler:"
+His wife, Mary, continued to support the Fund in his memory until she passed away in 2018.
+Following Carleton's death, the Library asked Mary to share some insights into her husband, friend, and "fellow traveler:"

 His love for adventure led him to be an avid reader.
 He would always study the world areas that he hoped to visit and discover.
 He was fortunate to actually be able to see most of the places he wanted to see in our trips around the world.